(Continued from Potiphar’s Wife II)

 “Hi sweetheart, I was just about to call you,” a deep voice says over the phone.

 “Babe, you are on speaker.
-I am with your father in a car, heading to the police station.
-Your step-mother has been arrested,”
+I am with the Bishop in his car, heading to the police station.
+The Bishop’s guest Mwangoye has been arrested.”

 “What are you talking about Michael?”